Chernyayevsky Forest: Anthropogenic pressure

 The forest park is surrounded by motorways from all sides, which affect it even more than industrial emissions.
-This forms pollution of the forest park atmosphere with nitrogen dioxide, benzopyrene, formaldehyde, sulphur dioxide, soot.
-Soils at the border of the forest park are also contaminated, with exceedances of MPCs for nickel and chromium, although the concentration of metals decreases with distance from the roads.
+The whole network of motorways around leads to pollution of the forest park atmosphere with nitrogen dioxide, benzopyrene, formaldehyde, sulphur dioxide, soot.
+Soil at the border of the forest park is also contaminated, with excess of MPCs for nickel and chromium, although the concentration of metals decreases with distance from the roads.

 In 2012-2013, the administration of the Perm planned to use part of the Chernyayevsky forest to house the zoo.
 Most conservation scientists in Perm Krai have been extremely negative about any construction in this specially protected area.
 It was noted that so far there has been partial degradation of ecosystems as a result of anthropogenic impact, but it is reversible.
 However, interference with natural processes in the form of cuttings and the construction of a zoo will lead to irreversible consequences.
 The Russian Ministry of Natural Resources has also not supported the construction of a zoo in the area.